Setono/deployer-cron/README.md

 };
 ```

-Notice the usage of `release_path` and `stage` in the cronjob config file.
+Notice the usage of `bin/php`, `release_path` and `stage` in the cronjob config file.
 This is possible because the Deployer
 configuration is added as context on the cron builder.
-An important note about this feature is that Deployer configuration
+When the Deployer context key contains a character that would
-having `/` in their key will be escaped with `_`.
-An example: `bin/console` is available as `bin_console`.
+otherwise be interpreted by Twig (e.g. `/`) you can use the `context` Twig function to get the value.

 [ico-version]: https://poser.pugx.org/setono/deployer-cron/v/stable
 [ico-license]: https://poser.pugx.org/setono/deployer-cron/license